Fischer-L/FirefoxTech/README.md

 - Set the popup's `noautohide` attribute to "true"

 - In browser.js [1], it would handle the event and hide the popup if
-  1. the active element didn't contains or wasn't contained by the pop and
+  1. the active element didn't contains and wasn't contained by the pop, and

   2. the popup's `noautohide` attribute is "false"